December 17, 2024

 The results of this audit have short- and long-term implications for providers of CCM services as well as software vendors.
 Here are the most important things to understand about the audit and its consequences:

-Considering Medicare's plans to support the growth of CCM, the audit's results suggest that CMS will be stepping up its oversight of the chronic care management program.
 What does this mean for practitioners?
-You'll need to step up your oversight as well and better ensure you are coding and billing properly — or face potential violation penalties.
+You'll need to step up your oversight of your chronic care management programs and better ensure you are coding and billing properly — or face potential violation penalties.
 Keeping your CCM program compliant is not difficult, but it requires you to be mindful of the requirements when you set up your clinical and administrative workflows.
 Choosing a CCM software provider that makes compliance a top priority is extra insurance during periods of increased scrutiny and change.

 Chronic care management provides patients ongoing health and wellness support, greater access to appropriate medical resources and care team members, and a reduced need for emergency care.
 Meanwhile, practitioners experience improved care coordination, better patient satisfaction and engagement, and an opportunity to boost revenue.
 It's clear that CMS has affirmed support for CCM as a long-term patient care and coverage strategy by expanding reimbursements.
 In fact, there may never be a better time to add or grow a chronic care management program.